digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 <dt>Range</dt>
 <dd>http://www.w3.org/2001/XMLSchema#duration</dd>
 <dt>Usage note (en)</dt>
-<dd>This property refers to the minimum time period resolvable in the dataset.</dd>
+<dd>This property refers to the minimum time period resolvable in the dataset.
+Alternative temporal resolutions might be provided in different dataset distributions.
+If the dataset is a time-series this should correspond to the spacing of items in the series.
+For other kinds of dataset, this property will usually indicate the smallest time difference between items in the dataset.</dd>
 <dt>Definition (en)</dt>
 <dd>minimum time period resolvable in a dataset.</dd>
 <dt>Multiplicity</dt>